slub/ocrd_kitodo/README.md

 asynchronously.
 The process status will change as soon as the job is finished.)

-Watch `docker logs`, or browse to http://localhost:5000 to look under the hood with the Monitor.
+Watch `docker logs`, or look under the hood with the Monitor.

 ### Monitor

-Provides a simplistic Web interface for
+Provides a simplistic Web interface under http://localhost:5000 for
 - browsing workspaces with [OCR-D Browser](https://github.com/hnesk/browse-ocrd) to inspect intermediate/final processing results
 - getting statistics of running and terminated jobs
-- reading logs
+- reading and searching Docker logs

 ## References